How the Nitrax Math Keyboard actually works.

 Why does Windows need a companion app?

 The companion app enables the printed math layers.
-Without it, the keyboard still works as a normal keyboard, but the math shortcuts are not active.
+Without it, the keyboard still works as a normal keyboard, but the math key combinations are not active.

 Why does macOS use Karabiner-Elements?

 macOS handles keyboard remapping differently.
-Karabiner-Elements provides the shortcut recognition layer, and the Nitrax helper inserts the final symbol.
+Karabiner-Elements provides the key combination recognition layer, and the Nitrax helper inserts the final symbol.

 Real math symbols, typed from a real keyboard.

-Nitrax combines physical shortcuts, Unicode characters, and lightweight companion software to make everyday mathematical writing faster and more natural.
+Nitrax combines physical key combinations, Unicode characters, and lightweight companion software to make everyday mathematical writing faster and more natural.